pseudopod1/trojans-collection/README.md

-# trojans-collection
- i am a human
+# this is a repo full of bunch of trojans that i gattered so far